 - Do you need to collaborate with other researchers in different countries?

 - Presently, what technology do you use in your research?

 - In the next 1-2 years, what technology could you use to accelerate your research?

-Submission information for EYR@EaP 2017 can be found in the attached files:
+Submission information for EYR@EaP 2017 can be found in the attached files, for your reference:

-The documents needed to complete the final proposal will be made available during the second round.
+The documents needed to complete the final proposal were made available during the second round.